delk73/_today/README.md

-# Sunday September 7, 2025
+# Monday September 8, 2025

-Finished backend refactor to synesthetic schemas baseline. breaks fe api contract on new branch.
+finished be and fe schema first refactors.

 ## Plan

-Fix broken contract on FE new migration branch, point to synesthetic-schemas for ssot schema fit.
+clean up and docs pass on FE and BE